 Q: What Is Positional Vertigo?

 A: This is a form of vertigo that is triggered by the position of the head.
-For example, you may experience vertigo when your turn your head too quickly, get up too fast from a seated or prone position, or even when bending over.
+For example, you may experience a spinning sensation when your turn your head too quickly, get up too fast from a seated or prone position, or even when bending over.
 Positional vertigo can occur unexpectedly and lead to falls, so identifying the underlying condition and taking care of it as best as you can is important.

-Q: Are There Medications for Vertigo?
+Q: Are There Medications for the Spinning Sensation?

-Q: Should I Have Vertigo Surgery?
+Q: Should I Have Surgery?

 A: The good news is that the answer to this question is often yes.
 Few people realize just how frequently recurring vertigo is the result of a misalignment of the atlas (C1) vertebra.
 In such a case, correcting the misalignment via upper cervical chiropractic care can significantly reduce symptoms or even completely resolve vertigo issues.

 If you are suffering from vertigo, especially if you have a history of injuries to the head or neck, a misalignment could be the underlying cause of your issue.
 Restoring proper alignment may thus provide the natural relief you have been searching for.
 To learn more, contact an upper cervical practice in your local area.
-A no-obligation consultation may be your first on the path to living a vertigo-free life.
+A no-obligation consultation may be your first on the path to living a healthy life.